quire-io/guide/_docs/overview-01-user-interface.md

 This is where you will see the detail contents of each task when you click on it in the main panel.
 Here you can add a description, comments, assignees, start and due dates, priority, tags, and more.

-Tip: To open/close the detail panel of a task, simply press the spacebar.
+**Tip:** To open/close the detail panel of a task, simply press the spacebar.
 Also, to pin or unpin the detail panel, click on the "pin" icon.
+{: .notice--info}

 ![interface detail panel]({{ site.url }}{{ site.baseurl }}/assets/images/user-interface/interfac_detailPanel.png)